 Is that fair?
 It's true that many student athletes receive scholarships that cover their tuition, fees, books, and room and board.
 They also may receive "cost of attendance" stipends to cover other living expenses (such as transportation).
 But coaches usually get to decide who gets full-ride scholarships, and for how long.

 Some student athletes receive four-year scholarships that are guaranteed, even if they get injured or underperform athletically.
 But many others receive one-year scholarships that must be renewed each year, without any guarantees.
 And a lot of athletes only get partial scholarships.
-(At NCAA schools, the average scholarship for athletics is only $10,400.2)
+(At NCAA Division I schools, the average scholarship for athletics is only $14,270 for men and $15,162 for women.2)

 Of course, scholarship amounts are highest for athletes in the major revenue-generating sports (football and basketball).
 Even so, an argument can be made that players in those sports deserve more compensation since it is their performances that help pay for huge coaching salaries, lavish facilities, and less-prominent sports at their schools.
 They provide highly popular entertainment and amazing promotional value, but their compensation is often out of proportion with that value.
 So the norms of capitalism would dictate that many college football and basketball players are owed more for what they help generate.
 After all, fans are buying tickets and tuning in to watch them play.
 They are the primary sources of those big revenues.